dmelcho/sql_files/Project_SQL/README.md

 ### 4. Skills with High Salaries:
 There are several specialized tools, such as SVN and Solidity.
 These require proficiency in SQL, Python, and R that equate to high job compensation.
 ### 5. Optimal Skills for Job Market Value:
-SQL continues to be in high demand and is also associated with high paying jobs.
-Positioning as one of the most optimal skills for Data Analyst to learn and maximize our market value.
+Here we see several data base management tools that are both in demand and high compensating.
+All of these have one thing in common: they can be navigated through the SQL expertise.
+This further reflects SQL as one of the most optimal skills for Data Analyst to learn and to maximize our market value.
 ## What I Learned
 Through this project, I exercised several key SQL techniques and skills:
 - Practice SQL: Enhance my ETL skills by actively practicing SQL, while consistently applying an analytical mindset throughout this analysis.
 - Complex Query Construction/Data Aggregation: Utilizing GROUP BY and aggregate functions like COUNT() and AVG() to summarize data effectively.
 Further implementing them with more advance queries like JOINS and CTEs for deep dive analysis.
 - Analytical Thinking: Understanding my project goal and the data that I was working with enabled me to translate real-world questions into actionable SQL queries giving me insightful answers.
 # Conclusions
-In this project I discover the ever changing skill needs for Data Analyst jobs.
+In this project I discover some of the most important skills needed for Data Analyst jobs.
 This was accomplish by identify the top skills highly valued by employers.
 Utilizing SQL to write practical queries I was able to extract valuable insights.
-As an aspiring Data Analyst seeing the importance of SQL will help pave the path forward be considered a strong candidate.
-As I look to continue my learning and adaptation to emerging trends in the field of data analytics, I will ensure that database languages are at the top of my priority list, like SQL.
+As an aspiring Data Analyst, seeing the importance of SQL will help pave the path forward be considered a strong candidate.
+As I look to continue my learning and adapting to emerging trends in the field of data analytics, I will ensure that database management languages, like SQL and Python, are at the top of my priority list.